hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 The following hardware requirement is required to install HP Helion OpenStack.

-* At least 9 and up to 100 baremetal systems with the following configuration:
+* At least 8 and up to 100 baremetal systems with the following configuration:

     * A minimum of 32 GB of physical memory
-    * A minimum 500GB to a maximum 2 TB of disk space
+    * A minimum 512GB to a maximum 2 TB of disk space, required for installation.
+You can add more capacity after installation.
     * A minimum of 1 x 10 GB NIC with PXE support
     * Capable of hosting VMs
     * Boot order configured with Network/PXE boot as the first option